guilhermeorcezi/fruit_project/README.md

 - [React Native](https://reactnative.dev/)
 ## :fire: How to run

-### :exclamation: Fake backend API
+### :exclamation: Mobile Application
-To start use the commands after clone this repository:
+To start the mobile app, make sure you have an emulator on your machine or configure your phone to emulate the application, then use:
 ```
 yarn
 yarn run:android // yarn run:ios